jshakes/heathershakespeare.com/content/services.md

 ## Regular writing for wellbeing workshops – open to all

-Themed monthly online sessions with writers in and around Mole Valley – [current](/events/)
+Themed monthly sessions in person or online.
+See [Events](/events/) for further information.

 ## One-off workshops for charities, schools and other organisations